perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

 implementation detail which, for now, is of no concern.)

 Our input string contains two code points, 0xc3 and 0xa9.
-Recall that there is no specific encoding associated with those code points; they’re just numbers.
+Recall that there is no specific character set associated with those code points; they’re just numbers.
 JSON, per all published standards, is purely Unicode—and the latest standard mandates UTF-8 encoding specifically.
-So how do we translate those code points—which have no associated encoding—to UTF-8 in order to encode to JSON?
+So how do we translate those code points—which have no associated character set—to UTF-8 in order to encode to JSON?

 We can’t, strictly speaking.
 It would be like trying